 The Future of Brain-Computer Interfaces

-Where BCIs go next depends as much on biology, surgery, regulation, and trust as on electrodes and algorithms.
-The 2030s will look very different from the 2020s — but probably not as different as the most enthusiastic forecasts suggest.
+Where BCIs go next depends as much on biology, surgery, regulation, reimbursement, and public trust as on electrodes and algorithms.
+The 2030s will look meaningfully different from the 2020s in clinical capability - but probably not as different as the most enthusiastic forecasts suggest, and meaningfully constrained by what biology and regulation will allow.

 By Dr. Ira S. Pastor· Editor-in-ChiefReviewed by BrainMatter Science Review Board